Shayan-Ghani/Zabbix-GPU-Temperature/README.md

 see how to monitor GPU temperature with zabbix on ubuntu.

 run this command to make your drivers up-to-date :
-$ sudo ubuntu-drivers autoinstall
+$ sudo ubuntu-drivers autoinstall ,

 $ sudo reboot

-then clone this repository $ sudo git clone git@github.com:Shayan-Ghani/zabbix-GPU-temperature.git
+then clone this repository.
 after that go ahead and uncomment UserParameter=0 and set it to 1 in zabbix_agentd.conf :
 $ sudo nano /etc/zabbix/zabbix_agentd.conf